-Too much iron can cause damage to your heart and your liver.
+Having too much iron in your body can cause damage to your heart, your liver, your pancreas and your joints.

 What is being tested?

-There are different types of blood tests that can check for different aspects of iron in your body:
+Different blood tests measure different aspects of the iron in your body.

-- A ferritin test measures the amount of ferritin in your body.
-This is a protein that stores iron in your body, and is often more reflective of how much iron you are storing.
+- A serum ferritin test measures the quantity of a protein that helps store iron in your body, and is often more reflective of how much iron you are storing.

-An iron study might also be done if your doctor suspects you have too much iron in your body.
+You might also need iron studies if your doctor thinks you have too much iron in your body.
 The most common causes of too much iron are:

 Understanding your results